eudoxia0/eudoxia0.github.io/article/_posts/2023-01-16-how-australs-linear-type-checker-works.md

 text.
 And the implementation should be simple enough for anyone to understand.

 Linear types are this feature.
 The rules fit in a page.
-The implementation of Austral's linearity checking algorithm is 600 lines of OCaml, most of which is error reporting, comments, and utility functions.
+The implementation of Austral's linearity checking algorithm is 600 lines of OCaml, much of which is error reporting, comments, and utility functions.

 # What Linear Types Are